apache/cloudstack-documentation/source/adminguide/events.rst

 Database logs can be queried from the user interface.
 The list of events captured by the system includes:

--  Virtual machine creation, deletion, and on-going management operations
+-  Instance creation, deletion, and on-going management operations

 -  Virtual router creation, deletion, and on-going management operations